Date: 17th century

-Bronze with copper and silver inlays and gold plugs
+Medium: Bronze inlaid with copper and silver; gold plugs

-This compelling portrait is inscribed on the lower back with Marpa's name.
-Marpa (10121096) was one of the seminal figures in early Tibetan Buddhism.
-He traveled to India several times to study and eventually became the disciple of Naropa, one of the eighty-four mahasiddhas, or great teachers.
-Marpa had numerous followers and his teachings became the core of the Kagyu (orally transmitted) school.
+This portrait is inscribed with the name of Marpa (1012–1097), one of the seminal figures of early Tibetan Buddhism who was renowned as the principal teacher of Milarapa (1040–1123).
+He traveled to India several times to study and became the disciple of Naropa, one of the eighty-four mahasiddhas celebrated in Tibet.